AlCalzone/node-aead-crypto/README.md

 # node-aead-crypto
-OpenSSL bindings for AEAD ciphers
+AEAD ciphers for Node.js and Electron

 **Note: This module is not necessary on NodeJS 10+ because you can now provide the `authTagLength`.**